 pip install pyphs

 This includes the latest code and should install all dependencies automatically.
-If it complains about some missing dependencies, install them the same way with pip beforehand.
+If this is not the case, each dependency can be install the same way with pip.

 pip install --user pyphs